Solomon Bublick Award

-The Solomon Bublick Award (Solomon Bublick Public Service Award or Solomon Bublick Prize) is an award made by the Hebrew University of Jerusalem to a person who has made an important contribution to the advancement and development of the State of Israel.
+The Solomon Bublick Award (also known as the Solomon Bublick Public Service Award or Solomon Bublick Prize) is an award made by the Hebrew University of Jerusalem to a person who has made an important contribution to the advancement and development of the State of Israel.
 The first award was made in 1949.

 History

-Solomon Bublick (died 1945) was an American who left the sum of $37,000 to establish the award to be granted every two years.
-It is one of the two prestigious awards made by the University.
+Solomon Bublick (died 1945) was an American who left $37,000 to establish an award granted every two years.
+It is one of the two prestigious awards presented by the University.
 The prize is given for a lifetime dedicated to the well-being of the Jewish people and the State of Israel, alternatively to an Israeli and to a personality from abroad.

 In 1950, the award included $1500.

 In 1960, the award included a sterling silver plaque and $1000.